 There is saltwater coursing through my veins—literally.

 When I was 25 years old, I left Florida for Europe alone in a 23-foot sloop named Betelgeuse–eight days after I was married.
-It was a voyage of high risk and adventure and, remarkably, 34 years later I am still married.
+It was a voyage of high risk and adventure and, remarkably, 40 years later we are still married.
 My life has been a blessing.
-Now, work has begun on a new boat, the sailing vessel Flying Fish.
-It is a 46-foot Island Packet cutter designed for transoceanic passages.
+I sailed in my youth.
+Then, I worked hard.
+Now, I am sailing again.
+Today, I am en route around the world aboard a new boat, Flying Fish, a 46-foot Island Packet cutter designed for transoceanic passages.

-In the next 12 to 18 months, I will raise the halyards on Flying Fish and embark on a new journey across those miles of open ocean.
-Many of the passages will again be sailed single handed.
-There will be challenges and discovery.
-(At age 59, I am no longer bulletproof and this time I will chart my course though different oceans.)
-It will be voyage of memoir and a reaffirmation of life.
+Join me as I will raise the halyards on Flying Fish and embark on new journeys across miles of open ocean.
+Sailing is not just about the wind and the sea; equally important are the places where Flying Fish carries me.
+Many of the passages will again be sailed single-handed.
+There will be challenges and discoveries.
+(At age 65, I am no longer bulletproof, and this time I will chart my course through different oceans.)
+It will be a voyage of memoir, and a reaffirmation of life on this planet.

+Now, onward!
 Capt.
-Jack Sparrow said it best: “Now… bring me that horizon.”
+Jack Sparrow said it best: “Bring me that horizon.”